 Projects eligible for SHOPP funds as defined by Government Code Section 14526.5 include major capital improvements that are necessary to preserve and protect the state highway system and are consistent with the TAMP.
 Projects included in the program shall be limited to improvements relative to the maintenance, safety, operation, and rehabilitation of state highways and bridges that do not add a new traffic lane to the system.
+All project work (excluding mitigation) should be within the state highway system right of way boundaries.

 For the purposes of the SHOPP Guidelines, a new traffic lane, as prohibited by Government Code Section 14526.5, shall be defined as the portion of the traveled way for the through movement of a single line of motor vehicles.
-In other words, the addition of a lane to widen a highway and thereby increase the overall route's throughput capacity would not be eligible.
+In other words, the addition of a lane to widen a highway for the purpose of increasing the route's throughput capacity would not be eligible.

-Examples of SHOPP-eligible operation improvement projects include, but are not limited to the following:
+Examples of SHOPP-eligible operational improvements based on an engineer's analysis include, but are not limited to the following:

-- a.
-Auxiliary lanes near ramps and interchanges to allow for safe acceleration and deceleration of entering and exiting vehicles.
+- Auxiliary lanes less than one mile in length near ramps and interchanges that allow for safe acceleration and deceleration of entering and exiting vehicles.

 - b.
-Intersection modifications including traffic signals.
+Intersection modifications.

 - c.
-Bike and pedestrian facilities.
+Bicycle and pedestrian facilities.

 - d.
-Slow vehicle lanes on conventional highways and four lane freeways, where justified on the basis of an engineering analysis.
+Slow moving vehicle lanes.

 - e.
-Curve and vertical alignment corrections.
+Horizontal and vertical alignment improvements.

 - f.
 Two-way left turn lanes.

 - g.
-Channelization.
+Intersection channelization improvements.

 - h.
 Turnouts.

 - i.
 Chain control and truck brake inspection sites.

 - j.
-Shoulder widening.
+Shoulder improvements.

 - k.
 Traffic Management Systems.

 - I. Traffic Management Centers.

 - m.
 Multimodal corridor projects.